 Arvind Shrivastava Takes Charge As Revenue Secretary

-The Appointments Committee of the Cabinet last month appointed Shrivastava as the Secretary, D/o Revenue.

-Shrivastava, a 1994-batch Indian Administrative Service (IAS) officer of the Karnataka cadre, served as Joint Secretary and then Additional Secretary in the Prime Minister's Office (PMO).
+Shrivastava's appointment was cleared by the Appointments Committee of the Cabinet on 18 April.
+A 1994-batch Indian Administrative Service (IAS) officer of the Karnataka cadre, he was previously serving as additional secretary in the Prime Minister's Office.

+In his new role, Shrivastava will be responsible for overseeing the Centre's revenue collection targets, steering the strategy for direct and indirect tax administration, and supervising various investigative agencies under the Department of Revenue.
+He will also work closely with the Ministry of Commerce on trade negotiations with countries including the UK and the US.

+As revenue secretary in the Union finance ministry, Shrivastava will play a key role in shaping proposals for GST Council meetings in coordination with state governments.

-Before that, Shrivastava also served as Joint Secretary, in the Budget Division of the Department of Economic Affairs, Ministry of Finance; Development Officer in the Asian Development Bank; Secretary, Finance Dept., Bengaluru; Secretary, Urban Development Department, Bengaluru; Managing Director in the Urban Infrastructure Development and Finance Corporation, Karnataka.
+Shrivastava brings considerable experience to the role.
+He has earlier served as Joint Secretary in the PMO and worked in the Budget Division of the Department of Economic Affairs in the finance ministry.
+He has also held positions in the Asian Development Bank, the Government of Karnataka, and as Managing Director of the Urban Infrastructure Development and Finance Corporation in Karnataka.

-On April 18, the Appointments Committee of the Cabinet cleared the promotions of top IAS officers to fill key Secretary-level posts which have or are going to fall vacant due to the superannuation of incumbents, along with an accompanying reshuffle in posts.
-The exercise involves changes in around 20 top-level posts in various ministries at the Centre.

-IAS officer Shrivastava, who was Additional Secretary at the Prime Minister's Office, was appointed as the new Revenue Secretary.
+Before Shrivastava's appointment, the Department of Revenue was overseen by Finance Secretary Ajay Seth, who also heads the Department of Economic Affairs.

+The Revenue Department is central to the government's resource mobilization efforts, particularly in supporting its ambitious capital expenditure programme and fiscal consolidation roadmap.

 Legal Disclaimer: